 Trouble Concentrating in School

-Having trouble in school isn’t an uncommon issue for many children, and the causes can vary drastically.
+Having trouble in school is not an uncommon issue for many children, and the causes can vary drastically.
 However, many parents don’t necessarily realize that having difficulty in school can indicate that your child’s vision is hindering school performance.
 Schoolwork typically requires children to accurately utilize their vision and focus on a variety of things, many times at a rapid pace that requires quick focus from a distance to something near (such as a chalkboard at the front of the room to a book in your child’s hands).
 This can be frustrating for any child experiencing vision problems and can quickly lead to distractions.
+If a child is having a hard time seeing during school, they might not always speak up and so they just find other ways to entertain themselves other than school work.
+When you help your child get the right prescription, they might be more eager to learn and pay attention better!

 Closing One Eye or Head Tilting

 Your child’s vision impacts virtually every moment of their waking hours and it’s important to ensure their eyes are healthy.
 If you notice your child squinting, struggling in school, and/or closing one eye or tilting their head to see, it’s important you contact your local pediatric eye doctor in Edina MN to help your child get the proper care they need.
-Insight Vision Care, your local optometrist in Edina MN, can help diagnose and treat your child’s vision problems, whether they need glasses, surgery, or other treatment.
+Insight Vision Care, your local pediatric optometrist in Edina MN, can help diagnose and treat your child’s vision problems, whether they need glasses, surgery, or other treatment.
 Watch for Part 2 of this blog series for more information.
+We want to help you and your child find the best eyewear so you child can see well and enjoy their glasses so they will be more likely to wear them.
+Learn more on our website: insightvisionmn.com or give us a call to find out if we are a good match for your and your family!
+We look forward to helping you soon!